1st time using a Fit-bit and I love it! Makes me more accountable for walking and also taking breaks for relaxing!

-I did not have any idea how much I walked or did not walk gave me a better perspective of how much more I need to walk and exercise
+Before the program, I did not have any idea of how much I walked.
+The program gave me a better perspective of how much more I need to walk and exercise.

 I enjoyed getting to know a few colleagues better.
 Seeing their progress inspired me to do better and to reach out to those who might need some encouragement.

 I exercise and walk more doing it through Health Trails.
 I feel more energetic and I lost 15 lbs the first time I participated.
 I really enjoy it!